 With the current climate being as difficult as it is, we’re all seeing the shift from traditional bricks and mortar businesses to online & ecommerce.

-Reports state that ‘In the lead up to Christmas, 58% of UK consumers say they’re shopping more online than they did before Covid-19 (Article)’.
+Reports state that ‘In the lead up to Christmas 2020, 58% of UK consumers said they’re shopping more online than they did before Covid-19 (Article)’.
 When you think of the drastic impact this could have on most businesses it’s worth sitting up and taking note.

 If anything, all of us should be taking a look at our Online Presence to see if there’s anything we can improve, whether that be making a ‘Call to action’ button more prominent so it’s not missed or ensuring Google and the other Search Engines have everything they need to rank us relatively and honestly.